-We write to request that the impact of illegal and unethical practices and procedures of lenders, servicers and their agents and attorneys on tenant families in foreclosed properties be made an integral part of the current and ongoing review of mortgagees by your office.
+We write to request that the impact of illegal and unethical practices and procedures of lenders, servicers and their agents and attorneys on tenant families in foreclosed properties be made an integral part of the current and ongoing review of mortgagees by all engaged federal administrative departments and agencies.

-Both state and federal governments have rightfully engaged in repeated and multi-pronged efforts to inject rationality, stability and compassion into the actions of the corporate combine which is ravishing our communities, particularly as these actions affect mortgagors.
-And many states have taken action to protect mortgagors from unjust practices.
+This Administration has rightfully engaged in repeated and multi-pronged efforts to inject rationality, stability and compassion into the actions of the corporate combine which is ravishing our communities, particularly as these actions affect mortgagors.
 Far too often, however, similar attention has not been paid to the impact of these actions on families who are tenants in foreclosed properties.

-It has been estimated that fully 40% of all residential units undergoing foreclosure are occupied by tenants.1 Tenants are almost always the last to know that the lender is foreclosing on their home.
-Tenants, in most jurisdictions, have virtually no ability to arrest or even slow the foreclosure.
+It has been estimated that fully 40% of all residential units undergoing foreclosure are occupied by tenants.
+Tenants are almost always the last to know that the lender is foreclosing on their home.
+In most jurisdictions tenants have virtually no ability to arrest or even slow the foreclosure.
 In rental markets which are absorbing hundreds of thousands of former mortgagor families, decent, safe and affordable rental units have become frighteningly scarce.

-Congress has acknowledged the significance of this reality in enactments requiring protection of tenants by executive departments2 and recipients of federal tax dollars3 and the current Congress and federal administration have extended these protections to all tenants through the Protecting Tenants at Foreclosure Act (PTFA) (Title VII of Pub.
+Congress has acknowledged the significance of this reality in enactments requiring protection of tenants by executive departments and recipients of federal tax dollars and this administration has extended these protections to all tenants through the Protecting Tenants at Foreclosure Act (PTFA) (Title VII of Pub.
 L. No 111-22, the Helping Families Save Their Homes Act of 2009) and the clarification and extension of that act (§ 1484 of Pub.
 L. No. 111-203, the Dodd-Frank Act).
-That law, enforceable in state courts, is intended to protect residential leases and provide innocent tenant families a period of at least 90 days after title is taken from the defaulted mortgagor to find alternative shelter and reestablish safe havens for their loved ones.
+That law is intended to protect residential leases and provide innocent tenant families a period of at least 90 days after title is taken from the defaulted mortgagor to find alternative shelter and reestablish safe havens for their loved ones.